 A customer assaults one of your employees during business hours. | ✅ | An angry customer punches a retail cashier during a return dispute.
 Your policy typically covers violent incidents against employees while performing job duties. |

-Understanding what workers' comp provides financial protection for your employees while managing business risks effectively.
+Understanding what workers' comp covers helps you protect your employees while managing business risks effectively.

 How Much Pay-As-You-Go Workers’ Comp Do You Need?

 Workers' comp policies have two sections.
 The first covers medical bills and lost wages, with your state setting the limits.
 The second part protects you from employee lawsuits.
-Since you get to pick those limits, consider these:
+Since you get to pick those limits, consider these factors:

 Some states have more aggressive personal injury attorneys or higher jury awards, making higher limits more important for adequate protection.